-Christine Cowper is Principal Consultant with Information Integrity Solutions Pty Ltd (IIS).
-She has worked in privacy and data protection for over 23 years and is a specialist in privacy regulation, management and practice.
-Christine combines her strong background in Australian and International privacy regulation with a strategic and practical focus honed in her years of regulatory and consulting experience working closely with clients in a range of industries and environments.
+Christine Cowper is a Principal Consultant with Information Integrity Solutions Pty Ltd (IIS).
+She has worked in privacy and data protection for over thirty years and is a specialist in privacy regulation, management and practice.
+Christine combines her strong background in Australian and international privacy regulation with a strategic and practical focus honed in her years of regulatory experience and in working closely with clients in a range of industries and environments

-As principal consultant with IIS, Christine has worked with over 90 clients in the public and private sectors on areas including identity management, data analytics, e-health, health information, law enforcement and e-government.
-These projects have included:
+As principal consultant with IIS, Christine has worked with over 100 clients in the public and private sectors on a variety of projects such as:

-Before joining IIS in 2007, Christine worked for 16 years with the Office of the Federal Privacy Commissioner (now the Office of the Australian Information Commissioner) managing its policy and compliance sections.
-Her achievements in these roles included key involvement in the implementation of the Privacy Act's private sector jurisdiction, leading consultations, development of guidance material and policy development and improving compliance and conciliation practice.
+Before joining IIS, Christine worked for 16 years with the then Office of the Federal Privacy Commissioner managing its policy and compliance sections.
+Her achievements in these roles included key involvement in the implementation of the Privacy Act’s private sector jurisdiction, leading consultations, development of guidance material and policy development and improving compliance and conciliation practice.

-Christine has also held senior roles with the Department of Community Services and Health (now Health and Aged Care).
-Her other experience includes roles with the Federal Public Service Board and in credit management and commercial lending.
+Christine also held senior roles with the DHHS of Community Services and Health, and the Federal Public Service Board.
+Her other experience includes roles in credit management and commercial lending.
 Christine has a Graduate Certificate in Management from Macquarie University.